Re-visioning Medusa: from Monster to Divine Wisdom by Joan Marler

 The establishment of the Greek patriarchal world shifted the previous cultural valence from the egalitarian continuity of the Old Religion to the extreme imposition of male dominance and the cult of the hero.
 Under this new world order, all challenges to male hegemonic systems were to be crushed.
 As the classicist Eva Keuls emphasizes, “the suppression of women, the military expansionism and the harshness in the conduct of civic affairs all sprang from a common aggressive impulse.”
 That impulse was the expression of “male supremacy and the cult of power and violence.”3

 It is no surprise, then, that the earth deities of the Old Religion were demonized or co-opted.
 A typical task for Greek heroes was to rid the civilized world of those “earth-born bogeys.”4 The Gorgon Medusa, whose gaze turned men to stone, became an obvious target.
 Nevertheless, on the periphery of the Greek world, there is evidence that She was venerated in her ancient powers.
-During the 6th century BCE on the island of Corfu, an eight-foot-high full-bodied sculpture of Medusa was placed at the highest point on the pediment of the temple of Artemis.
+During the 6th century BCE on the island of Corfu, a nine-foot-high full-bodied sculpture of Medusa was placed at the highest point on the pediment of the temple of Artemis.
 This Medusa is not raging, but is radiant in her full potency.
 Snakes with open jaws extend from each side of her head and two copulating serpents encircle her waist, carrying the potential for both death and new life.
 She wears winged sandals, her great wings are fully extended, sheltering her two children, and her bent-knee posture suggests that she is flying.
 All shamanic dimensions are Hers—the Great Above, the Great Below, the Primordial Waters, and the entire expanse of the Earth.
 She is flanked by great felines, just as the Phrygian Mountain Goddess Cybele and the seated Ancestral Mother from Çatalhöyük before her.

 The decapitation of Medusa by the Greek hero Perseus, assisted by the patriarchalized Goddess Athena, was painted on pottery, carved as bas reliefs on temples, described in Greek verse, and propagated in myths and legends.
 Her murder functioned as a cautionary tale defining the ultimate consequence of manifesting female sovereignty.